 Wax nostalgic about and learn from the history of early electronics.
 See articles from Radio-Craft, published 1929 - 1953.
 All copyrights are hereby acknowledged.

-Dang, I meant to post this article on July 20th.
-It is an editorial commemoration written by Radio-Craft publisher Hugo Gernsback to radio pioneer Guglielmo Marconi, who died on that day in 1937.
+This editorial commemoration was written by Radio-Craft magazine publisher Hugo Gernsback to radio pioneer Guglielmo Marconi, who died on July 20th, 1937.
 He was only 63 years old.
 Gernsback states, "The debt which the world owes to Marconi is staggering - if you figure only one single result of his accomplishments - the saving of tens of thousands of lives which would have perished in the sea and otherwise, if had not been for Marconi."
 The January 1939 issue of Radio-Craft magazine featured an article titled, "Marconi - Father of Radio?," wherein author Edward H. Loftin challenges the veracity of Marconi receiving credit for the title.
 An obituary appeared in this same issue.

 Marconi